 Countries That Prohibit Dual Nationality

 Globally, most countries recognize dual citizenship, but a handful of nations don’t.
-For various reasons, these countries will outright deny your request for foreign passport and, in some cases, compel you to renounce the citizenship of your home country before you acquire citizenship of another country and a second passport.
+For various reasons, these countries will outright deny your request for a foreign passport and, in some cases, compel you to renounce the citizenship of your home country before you acquire citizenship of another country and a second passport.

 China: China does not officially recognize dual citizenship.
 If Chinese citizens acquire foreign citizenship, they are generally considered to have renounced their Chinese citizenship.
 However, China does have provisions for individuals of Chinese descent born abroad to acquire Chinese citizenship while retaining their original one.